icukovic/gingerbill.org-source/content/article/2021-07-05-value-propagation-experiment.md

 `try x else y` has now become `or_else(x, y)` which is useful.

 n.b.
-I am not criticizing any particular language's design for doing this, but rather saying that it does work well for Odin's semantics nor philosophy.
+I am not criticizing any particular language's design for doing this, but rather saying that it does not work well for Odin's semantics nor philosophy.